luxfi/node/vms/platformvm/docs/validators_versioning.md

 Note that:

 1. `Weight` diffs related to a Subnet are stored contiguously.
 2. Diff height is serialized as `Reverse_Height`.
 It is stored with big endian format and has its bits flipped too.
-Big endianess ensures that heights are stored in order, bit flipping ensures that the top-most height is always the first.
+Big endianness ensures that heights are stored in order, bit flipping ensures that the top-most height is always the first.
 3. `NodeID` is part of the key and `state.ValidatorWeightDiff` is part of the value.

 `BLS Public` diffs are stored as follows: